 Her determination to become successful pushed Jamie to begin working at twelve years old, earning money by cleaning houses, babysitting, and “doing hair” from home.
 It was with these earnings and financial support from her family and community that Jamie was able to seek opportunities to continue to write, speak, and compete.
-It was also in high school that Jamie became deeply intrigued with creating works that shed positive light on American culture.
+It was also in high school that Jamie became deeply intrigued with creating works that shed a positive light on American culture and the black American experience.
 She wrote and directed the first black history play in the history of her high school and continued to compete in public speaking events.
 During her final year of high school, she won first place at a BETA club state convention and went on to earn fourth place at the BETA national convention.

 “The once cocooned worm inside of me is now a beautiful butterfly that has been set free.” ~Jamie Mayes

 © Copyright 2021 by Motivational Inspirations